 A transitional shelter is a place where you can live safely and comfortably until you are ready for a more permanent home.
-At Monadnock Area Transitional Shelter, most of our guests stay for about 3 months—some less, some more.
+At Monadnock Area Transitional Shelter the initial approval is for 3 months.
+Guests usually stay about 9 months (on average).
 We are not an emergency shelter.
 To stay at MATS, you must apply for an apartment and agree to certain rules.
 While at MATS, you will be helped to find more permanent housing.

 How Can You Apply to MATS?

-You can apply to live in one of the MATS apartments by:
+You can apply to live in MATS housing by:

 - Calling directly at 603-924-5033